 Built an autonomous pipeline that scans LinkedIn twice daily, classifies roles using Claude Haiku and Gemini, and texts me matches.
 Runs at $0.06/day.
 Published a 4-part series on the build.

-An RSS reader built with AI assistance.
+A passion project.
+An RSS reader built with AI.
 React + Supabase + Vercel.
-Claude Code handles feature development, bug fixes, and test coverage across 60+ test files. quietfeed.com
+Claude Code handles feature development, bug fixes, and test coverage. quietfeed.com

 Native MCP integration for social media scheduling.
 I tell Claude what to post, and it handles the rest through Buffer's MCP server.